 Elizabeth Street Cafe

 Are you looking for a break from the typical American brunch menu?
 Try Elizabeth Street Cafe, a Vietnamese cafe and boulangerie (French bakery) by MML Hospitality.
 Jumpstart your day with a hot or iced Vietnamese coffee, or ease in with one of their green, black, or white teas served in a 14-ounce teapot.
-Fresh pastries are served daily, including sweet and savory croissants, Kouign-Amann, eclairs, and beignets with housemade preserves.
+Fresh pastries, including sweet and savory croissants, Kouign-Amann, eclairs, and beignets with housemade preserves, are served daily.

 West Austin